Dalton Hilliard

-Dalton Andrea Hilliard (born January 21, 1964) is an American former professional football player who was a running back in the National Football League (NFL) for the New Orleans Saints from 1986-1993.
-He played his entire NFL career for the Saints and was a Pro Bowl selection in 1989.
-He is a member of the New Orleans Saints Hall of Fame.
+Dalton Andrea Hilliard (born January 21, 1964) is an American former professional football player who spent his entire career as a running back for the New Orleans Saints of the National Football League (NFL) from 1986 to 1993.
+He played college football for the LSU Tigers and was selected by the Saints in the second round of the 1986 NFL draft.
+A Pro Bowl selection in 1989, he is a member of the New Orleans Saints Hall of Fame.

 College career

 Hilliard played college football at Louisiana State University from 1982 to 1985.
 He is one of three running backs to rush for over 4,000 yards in their career at LSU.
 He is 5th all-time in rushing touchdowns in SEC history with 44.